wmo/ds03gcd/README.md

 The requested dataframe `df` contains the final, tidy data-set, but there are some extra dataframes created in the process, which may be of good use:

 - `dfc` : the comprehensive dataframe, contains all columns, all data
-- `dfs` : the selective dataframe, is the same as `dfc` but with the feature columns whitled down to only *std* and *mean*
+- `dfs` : the selective dataframe, is the same as `dfc` but with the feature columns whittled down to only *std* and *mean*
 - `dfnrw` : the narrow dataframe, which is a molten form of `dfs`, and which formed the basis to create the final `df` from.

-For performance reasons you may want to play around with only a subset of the data.
-This can be easily done: change the variable `max_observations` for example to '125' in the script.
-This gives a faster load time, and it also is faster to do certain transformations.
+Experimentation: for performance reasons you may want to play around with only a *subset* of the data.
+This can be easily done: change the variable `max_observations` to '125' (or lower) in the script.
+This gives a shorter load time, and makes it faster to do certain transformations.

 # Preconditions

-You should have R installed plus following packages:
+You should have an installation of R with following extra packages installed:

     - plyr
     - reshape2

-The datafile has should have these files (subdirectory in which these are is of no importance)
+The zipfile has should have these files in one of the subdirectories:

 - features.txt
 - subject_test.txt